ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

 5. Compose a combinational ciruit to build XOR out of {NAND}.
 6. Side-by-side, build the direct (1 gate) and combinational equivalent gate circuits.
 Verify that they have the same output:
    1. With an AND gate and an LED load circuit.
    2. On the micro:bit, connecting the two outputs and lighting the two LEDs at (3, 0) and (4, 0) (while the inputs, driven by the micro:bit, are shown on (0, 0) and (1, 0), as in the preceding sections).
+Use brightness `5` for 0, and `255` for 1.

 #### 3. Present
 - writeup with derivations, truth tables